 SSL certificates are a core security reassurance tool to create trust online.
-However, as low assurance SSL certificates have been introduced to the market, it became clear that a new approach was needed to protect legitimate businesses from the erosion of trust low assurance certificates caused in the market.
+However, the introduction of low assurance SSL certificates began to erode trust in the market.
+It became clear that a new approach was needed to protect legitimate businesses.

 That is why browser providers and other certification authorities have worked together through out the last few years to create a new level of trust online through new browser based identity indicators.